AdityaAtulTewari/dotfiles/README.md

 1. Run `bash ~/.dotfiles/linkAll.sh`; Please note this will delete your current configuration files.
 1. Run `vi ~/.vimrc`  within that file type `:PlugInstall`

-In order to display things correctly you will need [powerline](https://github.com/powerline/fonts) fonts.
-Additionally you may need to install [ctags](https://github.com/universal-ctags/ctags).

 ## Color Customization
 By editing the file `~/.dotfiles/bash/util/prompt.sh`.
 Look inside `~/.dotfiles/bash/util/colors.sh`, for valid colors (you can also add your own).